comunica/website/pages/association.md

 during which companies can place [**bounties on issues**](/association/bounties/), and developers may work on them for an agreed upon price.

-Additionally, you can also [**donate or become a member via Open Collective**](https://opencollective.com/comunica-association) to receive benefits such as placing your logo on our website.
+Additionally, you can also [**donate or become a sponsor via Open Collective**](https://opencollective.com/comunica-association) to help fund development on the Comunica roadmap and get your issues prioritized (*).
-After this incubation phase, certain membership tiers will also give your organization or company access to the [board meetings](/association/board/) of the Comunica Association which will allow you to help shape the long-term vision and roadmap of Comunica and the Association.
+The Board Member tier will give your organization or company access to the [board meetings](/association/board/) of the Comunica Association which will allow you to help shape the long-term vision and roadmap of Comunica and the Association.

 Feel free to [contact us](mailto:ruben.taelman@ugent.be) if you want to discuss alternative forms of support.